gforget/Simple-Shooter-AI-Extended/README.md

 - The bot can now jump from ledges when it is appropriate using a custom NavLink that use the same jump mechanic as the player

 ## Multiplayer Support
-- Multiplayer mode is now supported (only in LAN mode for now)
+- Multiplayer mode is now supported (only in LAN mode)
 - FFA and Team death match are supported
 - Bots are fully supported